code16/sharp/docs/guide/dashboard-widgets/ordered-list.md

 }
 ```

 Pass there the widget `key` and an array with the data.
 Data should be an associative array.
-Each given key (as a string), will be displayed as a list group element.
+Each given key (as a string), will be displayed as a ordered list element.
 Each value should also be an associative array itself, which lets you, optionally define for each list item:
  - a link with key `link` associated with a valid url
  - a count with key `count' associated with an integer